AleksaMCode/AleksaMCode/README.md

 - 💻 Student at the [Faculty of Electrical Engineering Banja Luka](https://etf.unibl.org/index.php/en/home)
 - 📚 Do you have a book recommendation?
 Send me a <a href="https://www.goodreads.com/aleksamcode">pm</a>.
 - <img width="20px" src="./resources/flash-cards.png?raw=true" />&nbsp;Recently I find myself using <i>Anki</i> on a daily basis.
-- 🔒 I'm currently learning about cybersecurity.
+- 🔒 I'm passionate about cybersecurity.
+- 📡 Currenly I'm working @ [CERN](https://home.cern/) on a Digital Memory project.
 - 📫 How to reach me: [@AleksaMCode][twitter]

 ### Connect with me: